Differential Geometry of the Mixed Hodge Metric: Classifying Spaces

+Those mixed Hodge structures make up a real analytic subvariety $D_\R\subset D$.
 To any given mixed Hodge structure $(F,W)$, one associates a special split real mixed Hodge structure $\hat F=e_F\cdot F$ as follows. \begin{prop}[ {\cite[Prop.
-2.20]{degeneration}}] Given a mixed Hodge structure here is a unique $\delta \in \Lambda_\R $ such that $\hat I^{p,q} =\exp{(-\ii \delta} (I^{p,q}))$ is the Deligne splitting of a split real mixed Hodge structure $\hat F= e_F\cdot F$. \end{prop} A \emph{splitting operation} is a particular type of fibration $D\to D_\R$ of $D$ over the locus of split mixed Hodge structures (cf. Theorem $(2.15)$ \cite{sl2anddeg}).
+2.20]{degeneration}}] Given a mixed Hodge structure there is a unique $\delta \in \Lambda_\R $ such that the spaces $\hat I^{p,q} =\exp{(-\ii \delta)}I^{p,q}$ give the splitting of a split real mixed Hodge structure $\hat F= e_F\cdot F$, the \emph{Deligne splitting}. \end{prop} A \emph{splitting operation} is a particular type of fibration $D\to D_\R$ of $D$ over the locus of split mixed Hodge structures (cf. \cite[Theorem (2.15)]{sl2anddeg}).
 Our calculations below use the following result due to Kaplan:

 \begin{thm}[ {\cite{kaplan}}] Given a choice of splitting operation and choice of base point $F\in D$, for each element $g\in G$ exists a distinguished decomposition

 Moreover, if the splitting operation is an analytic or $C^\infty$ map, the map $(F,g)\mapsto (g_\R,e^\lambda, f)$ is analytic, respectively $C^\infty$. \end{thm}